boschmemssolutions/SMI240-Android-HAL/README.md

 Different HAL typea are provided in this repository.

 - To use HIDL,AIDL and Multi HAL, all the folders except "legacy" folder are required. [->](#Hal)
-- To usr legacy HAL only the legacy folder is required. [->](#legacyHal)
+- To use legacy HAL only the legacy folder is required. [->](#legacyHal)

 ## HIDL,AIDL and Multi HAL <a name=Hal></a>

-smi240 HIDL,AIDL and Multi Hal is module running in user space, under framework of Android Hardware Abstraction Layer.
+SMI240 HIDL,AIDL and Multi Hal are modules running in user space, under framework of Android Hardware Abstraction Layer.
-It provides capability to bridge smi240 sensor driver in kernel and Android APPs.
+It provides capability to bridge SMI240 sensor driver in kernel and Android APPs.

-smi240 HAL supports data synchronization feature of smi240 sensor only and shall be used with [smi240 kernel driver](https://github.com/boschmemssolutions/SMI240-Linux-Driver-IIO) based on Linux Input Framework.
+SMI240 HAL shall be used with [SMI240 kernel driver](https://github.com/boschmemssolutions/SMI240-Linux-Driver-IIO) based on Linux IIO Framework.

 ## Build